-Some people will sit barefoot at the computer or while watching TV, keeping their feet in touch with the Earthing mat to stay in connected to this grounding source.
+Some people will sit barefoot at the computer or while watching TV, keeping their feet in connect with the earth mat to stay in connected to this grounding source.
 I know a masseuse who keeps at least a foot on her mat while giving massages, delivering this source of electrons to her clients as well.
 There are lots of ways of going about it.

-We are meant to receive naturally occurring free electrons from the earth through our feet and skin 24 hours a day, seven days a week.
-Keeping in touch with this free energy any way we can is a must.
+We are meant to receive naturally occurring free electrons from connect with the earth through our feet and skin 24 hours a day, seven days a week. connect with the earth with this free energy any way we can is a must.

-For more information, check out this excellent interview Dr. Mercola did with one of Earthing’s most prominent researchers, Dr. James Oschman.
+For more information, check out this excellent interview Dr. Mercola connect with the earth most prominent researchers, Dr. James Oschman.